Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 Backups: Point-in-Time Recovery

-Support: Dedicated, Priority Support & SLAs
+Support: 24/7 Dedicated Support & SLAs

 All prices shown are in USD.
 Usage-based pricing applies to Pro plan resources beyond included limits.
+Spend caps ON by default on Pro.

 FeatureIncluded in Pro PlanPay-as-you-go Price (After Included)